 - Give direction on how to make the Ad better

 If you’re sitting in the hot seat, how will you know?
-It’s not easy to sit in the hot seat as the decision maker.
-I’ve seen some Brand Leaders use all instinct, and no fundamentals.
+It’s not easy to sit in the hot seat as the decision-maker.
+I’ve seen some Brand Leaders use all instinct and no fundamentals.
 They miss the most basic of things.
 While other Brand Leaders strictly use fundamentals and forget to use their instincts.
 They miss the magic or are the first to put together a Frankenstein from various things on the brief.

-Before You Get Started: How will you Judge the Ad?
+Before you get started: How will you judge the Ad?
 Here are the ABC’S of Advertising

 Here’s a potential tool you can take into the room that is very easy to follow along.
-You want to make sure that your ad delivers on the ABC’S which means it attracts Attention, it’s about the Brand, it Communicates the brand story and Sticks in the consumers mind.
+You want to make sure that your ad delivers on the ABC’S which means it attracts Attention, it’s about the Brand, it Communicates the brand story and Sticks in the consumer’s mind.

 - Attention: You have to get noticed in a crowded world of advertising.
 Consumers see 6000 ads per day, and will likely only engage in a few.
 If your brand doesn’t draw attention naturally, then you’ll have to force it into the limelight.

 - Branding: Ads that tell the story of the relationship between the consumer and the brand will link best.
-Even more powerful are ads that are from the consumers view of the brand.
-It’s not how much branding there is, but how close the brand fits to the climax of the ad.
+Even more powerful are ads that are from the consumer’s view of the brand.
+It’s not how much branding there is, but how close the brand fits the climax of the ad.

 - Communication: Tapping into the truths of the consumer and the brand, helps you to tell the brand’s life story.
 Keep your story easy to understand.
 Communication is not just about what you say, but how you say it—because that says just as much.

 - Stickiness: Sticky ads help to build a consistent brand/consumer experience over time.
 In the end, brands are really about “consistency” of the promise you want to own.
-Brands have exist in the minds of the consumer.
+Brands have to exist in the minds of the consumer.